chicken0709/test/Notes.md

 - git remote -v
 checks connected remote directories
 - git remote add upstream url
-sets upstream of the forked repository to help sync
+sets upstream to the original repository to help sync
 - git push -u origin branch name
 sets upstream to push to github (do it for every new branch)
 - git push